Empress Wu (Zhaolie): Life

 Xi Zuochi disapproved of Liu Bei's decision; he commented: "Human relations begin with the marriage between two individuals, it is the socle of a ruler's influence.
 The common people must abide to the ancestral customs, even more for someone who wishes to act as their ruler.
 Duke Wen of Jin abolished those customs and used his personal power to serve his career.
 Therefore, Hu Yan rightfully chastised him.
-This was not without reason for he violated the common rule.
-In Liu Bei's situation, he wasn't forced to be so quick in his decision, yet his subordinate by mentioning a previous fault as an example didn't serve his ruler the way ancient customs teach us.
-And Liu Bei, in following his advice, made a mistake."
+This was not without reason, for he violated the common rule.
+In Liu Bei's situation, he wasn't forced to be so quick in his decision.
+Yet his subordinate, by mentioning a previous fault as an example, didn't serve his ruler the way ancient customs teach us.
+Liu Bei, in following his advice, made a mistake."

 When he claimed for himself the title of the "Prince of Hanzhong" in 219, he made Lady Wu his queen consort.
 After the fall of the Eastern Han dynasty in late 220 (with Emperor Xian's abdication to Cao Pi), Liu Bei claimed for himself the Han imperial title in 221, establishing Shu.
 Later that year, he made her empress.
 After his death in 223, his son and successor Liu Shan honoured her as empress dowager.
 She died in 245 and was buried at Huiling along with Liu Bei in the imperial tomb.
 However the Records of the Three Kingdoms is inconsistent in stating whether she, or Liu Shan's mother Lady Gan, was buried with Liu Bei.
 (Note: Lady Gan's biography also state that she was buried with Liu Bei.
 It is possible that both were buried with Liu Bei.)